Jisu-Woniu/giscus-blazor/README.md

 <script type="module" src="https://cdn.skypack.dev/giscus@1.0.3"></script>
 ```

+You can also install giscus in your `wwwroot` folder with npm or other Node.js package manager, and include it like above.

 Then add this component to your `.razor` files where you want the comments to appear like this:

 ```razor